 PostgreSQL (pronounced "post-gress-Q-L") is an open source, ACID compliant, relational database management system (RDBMS) developed by a worldwide team of volunteers.
 The crunchy-postgres-gis container image is unmodified, open source PostgreSQL packaged and maintained by professionals.
-This image is identical to the crunchy-postgres image except it includes the open source geospatial extension PostGIS for PostgreSQL.
+This image is identical to the crunchy-postgres image except it includes the open source geospatial extension PostGIS for PostgreSQL in addition to the language extension PL/R which allows for writing functions in the R statistical computing language.

-For more information about configuration options for the crunchy-postgres-gis please reference the [crunchy-postgres]({{< relref "/container-specifications/crunchy-postgres" >>}}) documentation.
+For more information about configuration options for the crunchy-postgres-gis please reference the [crunchy-postgres]({{< relref "/container-specifications/crunchy-postgres">>}}) docuentation.
 The crunchy-postgres-gis image is built using the crunchy-postgres image and supports the same features, packages, running modes, and volumes.